 The weatherproof options also help when the camera is positioned close to the pool.
 Large splashes could get water directly on the camera.
 The weatherproof camera prevents any internal damage and allows you to capture video footage at all moments.

-For more information on our security cameras and products, contact us at A-A Lock & Alarm Inc. Our experts in security and technology will help you set up a surveillance system to properly monitor your pool area 24 hours a day and give you peace of mind.
+A-A Lock & Alarm Inc. Our experts in security and technology will help you set up a surveillance system to properly monitor your pool area 24 hours a day and give you peace of mind.